beyarkay/masters-thesis/src/05_results.md

 # Results

-Note: report the accuracy when excluding g255, as most of the literature does this.
+Note: report the accuracy when excluding class 50, as most of the literature does this.
 Discuss the difficulties of segmentation and how most of the literature does not attempt this.